Cultural Amnesia

 After fifteen years of silence the band produced three new tracks in 1998, and in 2003 launched a website.
 Their resumption of activity coincided with renewed interest in what has become known as 'cassette culture' and the emergence of specialist labels, of which Vinyl On Demand is the best known, dedicated to reissuing on LP and CD material originally released on cassette in the late 1970s and early '80s.
-Having launched a website in 2003, the band began to receive inquiries from labels.
+Having established the website, the band began to receive inquiries from labels.
 Enormous Savages, a compilation of material from 1981–1983, was released on LP in the summer of 2007, early sales accompanied by a four-track mini-CD of material recorded 1998–2006.
 Press My Hungry Button, a 30-track double-LP compilation of 1980–1983 material, was released November 2007, early sales accompanied by a four-track EP of further 1980s material.
 The CD Enormous Savages Enlarged, from April 2009, includes five tracks recorded 2004–09 and a further '80s track in addition to the material that appeared on the LP.
 These compilations of 1980s material were well received in print and online, with Enormous Savages described in The Sound Projector as "a remarkable piece of musical archaeology and certainly one of the reissues of the year".
 In November 2011 the band released This Is Not Your Shape, their first full album of new material since the early 1980s.
 The album was accompanied by a highly designed A4 lyrics booklet, Verbose Logging, including the songs on the album and others recorded during their second period.
 A special-edition CD of the album was released September 2012, with an additional track, booklet, postcards and a lapel badge.
-Two further albums and two EPs of new material have been released since then.
+Three further albums and two EPs of new material have been released since then.
+Silent since 2017, after eight years the band announced in August 2025 the release of a new album, Did You Hear The Music, on the small Ice Cream For Crow Records.
+The album is available as a cassette (as 44 years on from their first album, CA return to their original format), as well as digitally.

 A number of videos for both new and old material have been produced by John Peacock of the band.
 (Please see the discography below for further information and references.)

 Although the 2007 compilation LPs collected many of the best of the band's 1980s recordings, a considerable amount of material remains unreleased.
-The CA website is an extensive source of information on the band's output, released and unreleased, and on the early-'80s milieu in which they were first active.
+The CA website is an extensive source of information on the band's output (concentrated on their early-'80s period), released and unreleased, and on the early-'80s milieu in which they were first active.
+There is also much unreleased material recorded since their 1998 "intermittent" reformation.

 John Peacock and Ben Norland (the latter as themilgramobediencetoauthorityexperiment (sic)) are active as solo artists.